prakashd1/LadStorm/README.md

 <br/>
 mvn clean install exec:java
 <br/>
-Now we have JMS client listning on port 61616 and storm is consuming data from it.
-Go to activeMQ console and publish <br/> something to topic "testTopic1".
-JMS client will consume the topic and send it to the Storm for further processing.
+We have JMS client listning on port 61616 and storm is consuming data from it.<br/>
+Go to activeMQ console and publish something to topic "testTopic1".<br/> JMS client will consume the topic and send it to the Storm for further processing.<br/>
 <br/>
 Let me know if you run into any errors..
-I will be glad to update it..
+I will be glad to update it.. <br/>
 <br/>
-Addition: I have added JMS publisher so that you dont have to access ActiveMQ admin console every time.
+Addition: I have added JMS publisher so that you dont have to access ActiveMQ admin console every time.<br/><br/>
 <br/>
 Its located in com.pd.utils.Publisher.
 <br/><br/><br/><br/>